 - Small community hospital with many opportunities for hands-on training

-- Helps bridge the gap between nursing school and clinical practice
+- Bridges the gap between nursing school and clinical practice

 - Learn one-on-one with service line leaders

-- Applicants must be a recent graduate of an accredited ADN or BSN program and have a current unencumbered Florida license.
+- Applicant must be a recent graduate of an accredited ADN or BSN program and have a current unencumbered Florida license.

-- This program requires a two-year commitment, which consists of advanced classroom and clinical skills training on a regularly scheduled basis during the first year, followed by an additional year of employment.
+- This program requires a two-year commitment.
 Please Note: Upon acceptance to the program, new hires will be required to sign a commitment letter.

-- To apply to the program, search for graduate residency positions on our careers website and provide the required information.
+- To apply to the program, search for New Grad positions on our careers website and provide the required information.